eivindeb/fixed-wing-gym/gym_fixed_wing/examples/README.md

  these are not the exact values reported in the paper, however, they support the same trends highlighted in the paper.

-Note that the RL MLP controller does not represent any best efforts to produce an optimal controller, but rather the controller obtained by running example training script below once.
+Note that the RL MLP controller does not represent any best efforts to produce an optimal controller, but rather the controller obtained by running the example training script below once.

 ### Training controllers